opengauss-mirror/docs/content/en/docs/Developerguide/call.md

 ## Function<a name="en-us_topic_0283137636_en-us_topic_0237122088_en-us_topic_0059778236_s17e49a7670334c61978f059adf2cb65d"></a>

-**CALL**  can be used to call defined functions and stored procedures.
+**CALL**  calls defined functions and stored procedures.

 ## Precautions<a name="en-us_topic_0283137636_en-us_topic_0237122088_en-us_topic_0059778236_sdf7f29bdebc44178a9581f41f4257f09"></a>

-None
+The owner of a function or stored procedure, users granted with the  **EXECUTE**  permission on the function or stored procedure, or users granted with the  **EXECUTE ANY FUNCTION**  permission can call the function or stored procedure.
+The system administrator has the permission to call the function or stored procedure by default.

 ## Syntax<a name="en-us_topic_0283137636_en-us_topic_0237122088_en-us_topic_0059778236_sdf8eb47ae3d945fea7582a7753cdd985"></a>